RobbieHember/fcgadgets/README.md

 Use an existing project template to establish the data folder and the jupyter notebook file.

+When the number of ensembles exceeds one, the model swaps stands for ensembles, N_Stand = N_Ensemble for each scenario.
+Even if some scenarios have no stochastic simulations, N_Ensemble is a project-level parameter that cannot be differentatied among scenarios.

 Project workflow entails:
 1. Define project-level parameters in ProjectConfig.xlsx.
 2. Define scenario-level parameters in ProjectConfig.xlsx.